biovoxxel/bv3dbox/index.md

 ---

-### Flat Field Correction
+(### Flat Field Correction)
 The flat field correction allows to correct for uneven illumination including a dark-field (dark current) image subtraction.
 The dark-field image can also be ommited if unavailable.
 If the original image which sould be corrected for uneven illumination is a stack, flat-field as well as dark-field images can also be provided as single images.
 Those will be adapted to the original stack slice number.
-Otherwise, if they are not single slices, dark-field and flat-field need to have the same size in all dimensions.
+Otherwise, if they are not single slices, dark-field and flat-field need to have the same dimensions as the image to be corrected.
-Input images can have 8, 16, or 32-bit. _RGB images are not yet supported_.
+Input images can have 8, 16, or 32-bit. _RGB images are not yet supported (will be available in the future as well)_.
 The Output image is always 32-bit to account for correct float-point values after image division.

 Formula: